Sirius902/gcfeeder/README.md

     sudo chmod g+s gcfeeder
     ```
     * You may choose to make `gcfeeder` owned by root and place it in `/usr/local/bin` to prevent malicious
     programs from using it to obtain access to `uinput`.
-To do that you would instead run this command to
+To do that you would instead run these commands to
-    change its owner and group.
+    change its owner and group plus allow `gcfeeder` to set its group ID.
     ```sh
     sudo chown root:input gcfeeder
+    sudo chmod g+s gcfeeder
     ```

 ## Config